ssec/polar2grid/doc/source/compositors.rst

 .. ifconfig:: is_geo2grid

-    Compositing is the process in |project| of putting multiple products together to make a new one.
-Most often this is done to make RGB color images like the ``true_color`` or ``false_color`` products.
+    Compositing is the process in |project| of combining multiple products together to make a new one.
+Most often this is done to make RGB color images like ``true_color`` and ``false_color``.
 The most common RGB recipes are already configured internally to |project|, but users can make their own combinations too.
-The below instructions will go over some basic examples of how to make your own composites.
+The following instructions will go over some basic examples of how to make your own composites.

-    One type of composite that you may want to make is an image with one product shown on the night side of the data and another on the day side.
+    One type of composite that you may want to make is an image that combines one type of product for the night side of the data and another on the day side.
-    An example of this type of composite can be found in:
+    An example of this type of day/night composite can be found in:

     .. code-block:: bash